58 Dog Breeds That Start With P

 56. Polish Hounds

-The bodies of Polish Hounds are powerful and athletic, and their ears drop down.
+The bodies of Polish Hounds are powerful and athletic, and their ears dropdown.
 This breed is known for its calm demeanor and docile nature.

-Additionally, it is brave and devoted to its family, which it will defend with all of its might.
+Additionally, it is brave and devoted to its family, which it will defend with all its might.

 57. Polish Lowland Sheepdog